 The requirement for applicants of certain permit types - known as Type 1 and Type 2 permits under the Act - to notify adjoining property owners of their application.
 This must be done prior to submitting the application to the department.
-The Department has created an official notice which applicants are required to use to make this notification- this notice is available as a form or a post card template for your convenience (please note that you must download the document and save it prior to filling it in or changes will not be saved).
+The Department has created an official notice which applicants are required to use to make this notification- this notice is available as a form template for your convenience (please note that you must download the document and save it prior to filling it in or changes will not be saved).
 The applicant must include a certification to the Department that they have sent notification to the adjoining property owners via US mail.

 Applicants will no longer have to notify the Town Clerk of their application as ENB will send an automatic subscription notification when the activity is published to ENB.
 Please note that this notification is for the primary town listed in the application, not adjoining towns.

 For some permit types, a comment period has been added to the process.
 For other permit types the traditional length of the comment period may be longer.

 For information regarding permits, licenses and certifications issued by the various Divisions, visit the pages listed below:

 - Wastewater Systems and Potable Water Supply Permits